Particular/docs.particular.net/samples/sqltransport-sqlpersistence/sample.md

  1. On the Receiver console notice that order was submitted.
  1. On the Sender console notice that the order was accepted.
  1. Finally, after a couple of seconds, on the Receiver console notice that the timeout message has been received.
  1. Open SQL Server Management Studio and go to the `shared` database.
-Verify that there is a row in the saga state table (`receiver.OrderLifecycleSaga`) and in the orders table (`receiver.Orders`)
+Verify that there is a row in the saga state table (`receiver.OrderLifecycleSaga`) and in the orders table (`receiver.SubmittedOrder`)

 ## Code walk-through